 There are ways to combat this small but irritating problem.
 The most obvious is to make sure your skin is well moisturised.
 “I always recommend moisturising with unscented body lotion before applying fragrance,” says fragrance doyenne Jo Malone of Jo Loves.
 “Unfragranced lotion gives a base for your scent to cling to, a little like applying a primer before foundation."

-If, like me, you find unscented products unappealing (they just don’t feel as luxe!), investing in body products that match your perfume is a great way to intensify your fragrance.
+If you find unscented products unappealing (they just don’t feel as luxe!), investing in body products that match your perfume is a great way to intensify your fragrance.
 Nothing feels as fancy as soaking in the Jo Loves Bath Cologne, washing with the Hand and Body Cleanser, and finishing off with the Hand and Body Lotion.

 Aside from investing your entire life savings on the full Jo Loves range (guilty, don’t judge), there are other ways to make your fragrance last longer.
 Did you know that the way you apply your perfume can have an effect on how long it lasts?
 "Don't rub your wrists together after applying fragrance,” advises Jo.
 “Let it dry freely on the skin, because friction can break down the fragrance molecules and dull the scent.”

-Believe it or not, hair actually holds fragrance best, so look out for a hair mist to intensify your fragrance.
+Believe it or not, hair actually holds fragrance best, so look for a hair mist to intensify your fragrance.
 We’re often told that applying fragrance to your hair can dry it out, but there’s such a tiny amount of alcohol in most perfumes, any damage is minimal.
 If you’re still not sold on perfume in your hair, turn to your clothes.
 “Try spraying a little scent on the clothing you’re wearing,” says Dom de Vetta.
 “It lasts longer on fabric - but don’t spray on to delicates like silk!"